 It’s pretty straightforward like the name says.
 The words will be scrambled and you just have to unscramble them by rearranging them to the correct position.

-– Type in the transliterated words/ phrases to the one you’ll be listening to.
+Type in the transliterated words/ phrases to the one you’ll be listening to.
 There is an easy typing keyboard provided (you can use your own keyboard if you want to).

 Make sure you get the marker or in Spanish it’s called the Tilde right.
 Don’t worry, that will be provided as well as soon as you type any vowels they will appear.

-– Turn on the easy typing by clicking the O button.
+Turn on the easy typing by clicking the O button.
 You’ll be provided with a few alphabets at the bottom.
 Just click on any of them to spell it.

-This one is a bit easier because you don’t have to worry much about the marker, but there will be times where you have to think whether the vowels have it or not when they provide you with both.
+This one is a bit easier because you don’t have to worry much about the marker, but there will be times when you have to think whether the vowels have it or not when they provide you with both.

 As you complete the lessons one by one, they will be removed automatically from your Learning Path dashboard, but you can still access them by going to the browse section at the top.